privacy-tech-lab/gpc-privacy-choice/README.md

   <img alt="GitHub forks" src="https://img.shields.io/github/forks/privacy-tech-lab/privacy-choice?style=social">
 </p>

-# Privacy Choice Browser Extension
+# Privacy Choice

  This browser extension is entirely for research purposes, allowing us to better understand the inner-workings of users' decisions concerning privacy choices.

-## Installation of Browser Extension
+## Installation of Privacy Choice

   Follow the instructions below in order to download this browser extension.